Gap Analysis for Business Analyst (updated 2023)

 • Reduce response time

-The above list is just indicative, and a person’s imagination only limits the diversity of usage of gap analysis.
+The above list is just indicative, and a person’s imagination only limits the diversity of gap analysis usage.

 D. How to conduct Gap Analysis